-Mrs B Dean
+Mrs Barbara Dean

 Classes are tested regularly and take internal examinations at mid-year and year end.
 The papers are set according to the style and standard of the final IGCSE papers.
-There are three examinations at the end of the two years:
+There are three CAIE examinations at the end of the two years:

 Aims that are assessed include knowledge with understanding.
 Students should also be able to demonstrate knowledge and understanding in relation to factors such as

-Pupils must be able to handle information and solve problems using oral, written, symbolic, graphical and numerical forms of presentation, while also experimenting with their newly-acquired skills and investigations.
+Students must be able to handle information and solve problems using oral, written, symbolic, graphical and numerical forms of presentation, while also experimenting with their newly-acquired skills and investigations.

 Students begin the AS course as soon as they return from Service Projects and Lower 6 selection.
 A good grounding in Chemistry and Mathematics are recommended as well as an A grade at IGCSE.